nurealam-cyber-specialist/portfolio/README.md

 🛡️ Md.
 Nure Alam — Cybersecurity Portfolio
-This portfolio was created with support from AI tools to help structure content, refine wording, and generate ideas.
+## 📝 Note

+This is my first portfolio, and I took some help from AI to build and organize it.
+I'm still learning and improving, and this is just the beginning of my cybersecurity journey!